simonw/datasette-publish-vercel/README.md

-  --about TEXT                    About label for metadata --about_url TEXT                About URL for metadata --token TEXT                    Auth token to use for deploy --project PROJECT               Zeit Now project name to use  [required] --no-prod                       Don't deploy directly to production --debug                         Enable Now CLI debug output --public                        Publish source with Now CLI --public
+  --about TEXT                    About label for metadata --about_url TEXT                About URL for metadata --token TEXT                    Auth token to use for deploy --project PROJECT               Vercel project name to use  [required] --no-prod                       Don't deploy directly to production --debug                         Enable Now CLI debug output --public                        Publish source with Now CLI --public